reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - Post process type soundfx
 - Changing ro.build.product and ro.product.model, may break your platform apps and features functionality

-## Not Compatible with
-- Mi Music or any player that forcing compress offload playback
-- Global type soundfx but different case in different ROM/vendor/kernel
-- PUBG Mobile (no support for this)

 ## Requirements
 - Android 9 and up
 - Magisk installed